It’s time to bring your writing skills to a higher level and maximize your productivity, efficiency and the quality of the work you put out.

 It allows you to upload audio, video, images, articles and then share with your team and across many different platforms.

-Additionally, it has a powerful search feature which will help you find even the remotest of notes.
+Additionally, it has a powerful search feature that will help you find even the remotest of notes.

 7. Google Keep